 Republican dominance of the Philadelphia suburbs has been a given since we built the first suburbs.
 It has been based on several factors.
 The people came from the city where racial minorities and Catholic immigrants had come to dominate every aspect of government.
 The local Democratic machines were anything but good government organizations, as they were basically built on patronage and graft.
 Crime was obviously higher in the city, and schools weren’t exactly optimal learning environments.
 People fled the city when they were economically capable of leaving, and they wanted racial peace, safe neighborhoods, good schools, sound government that they controlled, and low taxes.
 Once out of the city, they also weren’t much interested in subsidizing the city, so their state politics developed in opposition to the power brokers in Philadelphia.
 Meanwhile, their televisions broadcast them a nightly litany of horrors from the city as a constant reminder of the reasons that they chosen not to live there anymore.
 A short way of summarizing this is that for a very long time it was pretty much unthinkable that the city and the suburbs would vote the same way, as they had developed in opposition to each other.
 Racism played a huge part in this, but so did just a basic competition for resources.
 For the suburbs, this was reflected in a strong aversion to taxes.

-The Republican representatives who are presently serving in Congress weren’t on the ballot in November which is probably the only reason that they’re still employed.
+The Republican representatives from the Philly suburbs who are presently serving in Congress weren’t on the ballot in November which is probably the only reason that they’re still employed.
 They all voted for the Trump tax bill yesterday, which is probably a legacy of the party’s historic tax aversion.
 They basically did not know what else to do, since their whole ideology has been built around this issue from the start.
 But this particular tax bill is designed to hurt states like Pennsylvania that pay relatively high state and local taxes.
 The people it will hurt the most are property owners in the suburbs.
 The same suburbanites in New Jersey and New York will be negatively affected which is why most of the twelve Republican votes against the bill came from congresspeople from those two states.
 In the Philly burbs, however, the weight of history and habit was apparently too much, and these representatives will now have to not only weather the cultural storm that wiped out their county-level brethren in November, but they’ll have to explain why their tax cut is actually a tax bill for so many of their tax-averse constituents.

 The Democrats will of course exploit this with everything they have, which will transform them into the party of the tax averse.
 And that will put them in a tense position, because they’re still the party of the city’s multiethnic underclasses.
 Does the party have a clear position on this tax bill?
 Is the problem with the bill that it increases income inequality or that it taxes suburbanites too much?
 Is the bill going to starve the government of revenue and lead to less investment in schools and infrastructure, and an inevitable slashing in the social safety net, including earned entitlements?
-Or is the problem that it didn’t far enough in cutting rates?
+Or is the problem that it didn’t go far enough in cutting rates?

 Meanwhile, the Republicans will seek to make up for their losses in the suburbs by increasing their growing advantage with small town and rural whites, meaning that the worst kind of populism, based in racial and religious insecurities and bigotry, will continue to be the main component of their media messaging and appeal.
 At the same time, though, they’ll begin to change how they see themselves.
 Their makeup will change, too, as more people who come from working class backgrounds get elected as Republicans.